Home 9 Serval

 Physical appearance

 The serval is a very slender cat.
-Males can reach 24 inches in in shoulder height, 39 inches in length and weigh up to 40 lbs.
+Males can reach 24 inches in shoulder height, 39 inches in length, and weigh up to 40 lbs.
 The cat has a small head with large ears.
 Its coat is striped and spotted.
 Servals also have extremely long legs with a black-tipped tail.
-The color of the cat’s fur can range from cream to a golden-yellow.
-The cat’s build looks similar to a cheetah, but of course, the serval is much smaller.
+The color of the cat’s fur can range from cream to golden yellow.
+The cat’s build resembles a cheetah, but the serval is much smaller.

 Serval FROM TO